ariannab/toyproject/README.md

 3. Run Randoop on the toyproject sources:

-`java -classpath randoop-all-4.0.3.jar:toyproject/bin randoop.main.Main gentests --classlist=myclasses.txt --time-limit=60`
+`java -classpath randoop-all-4.0.3.jar:toyproject/bin randoop.main.Main gentests --classlist=toyproject/myclasses.txt --time-limit=60`

 Randoop runs for 60 seconds on the classes in `myclasses.txt` and then prints the message: "No error-revealing tests to output".